TwistedInteractive/extension_developer/README.md

 Create Symphony extensions with ease

+A live demo can be seen/used at [gielberkers.com/extension-developer](http://www.gielberkers.com/extension-developer).
+Please note that this demo does not represent the latest working state of this repository.

 ## Wait, what?

 That's right!
 Now **you too** can create awesome Symphony extensions and lift the platform to new heights!
 This utility